 Philip Morris to buy nicotine gum maker Fertin Pharma in push for smoke-free products

-July 1 (Reuters) - Philip Morris International Inc (PM.N) will buy nicotine gum maker Fertin Pharma from private equity firm EQT for 5.1 billion Danish Krone ($813.1 million), the cigarette maker said on Thursday, as it looks to build its smoke-free portfolio.
+(Reuters) - Philip Morris International Inc will buy nicotine gum maker Fertin Pharma from private equity firm EQT for 5.1 billion Danish Krone ($813.1 million), the cigarette maker said on Thursday, as it looks to build its smoke-free portfolio.

 Fertin Pharma products include chewing gums, tablets and powders that are used for pharmaceutical- and nutraceutical applications and helps people quit harmful cigarette smoking.